Let’s make a bet:

 It’s important for anyone using large amounts of camphor to consult a health care professional who will provide medical advice about the possibility of camphor toxicity.
 Careful topical use and use in small amounts, however, is FDA approved and may result in the killer health benefits discussed above.

 Camphor oil is a natural terpene with a lot of commercial versatility and associated health benefits.
-It may help those in the cannabis industry adjust their products to create healing cannabis-based balms and salves to target specific conditions.
 For those looking to harness the wrinkle-preventing powers of the fountain of youth, you should grab some camphor.
 And for those stuffed up and coughing, well, there’s camphor.

 There are many terps in the game, but you’re playing a man down if you’ve left out camphor.